 With so many agencies overseeing various components of a nonprofit’s activities, we thought it helpful to outline a few ways to ensure good standing:

-1. Understanding State and Federal Filing Requirements
+1. Understanding State and Federal Filing Requirements for Nonprofit Compliance

 When it comes to regulatory requirements, knowledge is power.
 Nonprofit leaders should have a general knowledge of governance, annual reporting, charitable solicitation registration, Form 990, and financial statement requirements.
 This allows your organization to designate key compliance responsibilities and build a strong internal culture of compliance.
 By no means does this mean you have to be an expert!
 There are experts available to help you every step of the way.